Skip to main content

 3. Optionally, to only show specific flaws in the list, select Filter ide-filter-icon.png to filter the flaws.

 4. To view a flaw within a source file, select a flaw.
-The source file opens in a tab and the line of code where the flaw exists is underlined red.
+The source file opens in a tab and the line of code where the flaw exists is underlined in red.
+An icon to the left of the line of code shows the flaw severity.
+If the line of code contains multiple flaws, the icon shows the highest severity of all flaws.
 If there are suggested fixes for the flaw, to the right of the line of code, you see Veracode fix available.

-5. To view a detailed description of a flaw and the remediation actions you can take to fix it, in the FLAWS IN MY CODE view, select View flaw details ide-flaw-details-icon.png.
+5. To view a detailed description of a flaw and the remediation actions you can take to fix it, in the FLAWS IN MY CODE view, expand a flaw, then select View flaw details ide-flaw-details-icon.png.
 The Flaw Details tab opens.

 6. Alternatively, to open the Flaw Details tab from a flaw in a source code file, hover over a line of code with a red underline.
 Then, select Quick Fix and a CWE.
 You can also select a CWE from Show Code Actions vscode-show-code-actions-icon.png.

-7. To review ignored flaws, in the FLAWS IN MY CODE view, scroll down to the bottom of the view.
-Then, expand Ignored findings.
+7. To review ignored flaws, at the bottom of the FLAWS IN MY CODE view, expand Ignored findings.

 Filter flaws